 Compressions should be shallower than those you would apply to adult patients.
-The depth of compression for a child (aged one to eight) should be only one and a half inches.
+The depth of compression for a child (aged one to eight) around 5 cms.

 CPR considerations for babies

 You should never shake a baby to check for consciousness, as babies are fragile, and this will cause them harm.
 Instead, gently stroke the baby, or tap the soles of the feet to check for a response.